Werkspot/javascript/README.md

 ## <a name='blocks'>Blocks</a>

-  - Use braces with all multi-line blocks.
+  - Always use multiline blocks with braces.

     ```javascript
     // bad